 4. Has a disability that Radford University is unable to accommodate.
-(See statement on requesting accommodations through DRO in the terms of the Residential Student Agreement).
+(See statement on requesting accommodations through the Center for Accessibility Service in the terms of the Residential Student Agreement).

 6. Has received permission from the Director of Housing & Residential Life or appropriate designee.